desec-io/draft-shetho-dnsop-ds-automation/draft-ietf-dnsop-ds-automation.md

 1. DNS operators SHOULD publish both CDNSKEY records as well as CDS records, and follow best practice for the choice of hash digest type {{DS-IANA}}.

-2. Parents, independently of their preference for CDS or CDNSKEY, SHOULD require publication of both RRsets, and SHOULD NOT proceed with updating the DS RRset if one is found missing.
-(TODO: this updates RFC 7344 Section 6)

-3. Registries (or registrars) scanning for CDS/CDNSKEY records SHOULD verify that any published CDS and CDNSKEY records are consistent with each other, and otherwise cancel the update {{!I-D.ietf-dnsop-cds-consistency}}.
+2. Registries (or registrars) scanning for CDS/CDNSKEY records SHOULD verify that any published CDS and CDNSKEY records are consistent with each other, and otherwise cancel the update {{!I-D.ietf-dnsop-cds-consistency}}.

-TODO clarify that this does not prevent parent from chosing a digest type that's not in CDS (separate recommendation?)

 ## Analysis {#analysis_dichotomy}